 Only two months later, white spots appeared on the screen.
 They sent a half-wit out that couldn't speak any English and would not fix the problem, saying it would take a month to get the part in and they'd have to have the TV the whole time.
 I figured I would just let him leave and schedule someone else.
 Two more times they sent someone out, both times they "couldn't recreate the problem" and made no repairs.

 The fourth visit was for a loud spinning noise.
 The technician fixed it on the spot and stated in his service ticket as replacing the color wheel.
 He saw the spots, but didn't have the necessary tools to fix it.
-Requested replacement under No Lemon Policy, technician said no. 125 bucks. (covered under PSP)
+Requested replacement under No Lemon Policy, technician said no. 125 bucks (covered under PSP).

 The fifth visit was because the TV would not turn on, or would turn off after being on for a few minutes.
 The technician did not have the part and had to order a DMD.
 Requested No Lemon, technician denied saying the unit had not been "repair" 3 times, only had technician visits.
-600 bucks. (covered under PSP)
+600 bucks (covered under PSP).

 The returning (different) technician, a week later, would not install the DMD because he "could not recreate the problem", even though the first technician COULD recreate it and signed off on the order.
 No repair.
 The TV didn't work the next day.
 Same technician a week later, "could not recreate the problem", but cleaned the lens saying that was what caused the white spots on the screen.
 Requested Lemon, no from technician.

 Eighth visit because screen would not come on.
-Same technician as previous two times replaced the lamp unit.
-220.00 bucks (covered under PSP) Requested Lemon, technician said unit had to be repaired 3 times and a 4th service call requested.
+Same technician as previous two times.
+Replaced the lamp unit.
+220.00 bucks (covered under PSP).
+Requested Lemon, technician said unit had to be repaired 3 times and a 4th service call requested.

 He then called the insurance company who manages the PSP policy (AIG Warranty Guard, part of AIG) and the lady argued with him about what constitutes a replacement or not and what repairs had been done on the TV AND what each part replaced did and cost.
 She finally approved the replacement.
 I was told that the order should be uploaded to the store that I purchased the unit from by that afternoon and to call them to verify and ask any questions.

 Around 11am (on a Thursday) I called the store (#291) with questions on how the replacement would work.
 After spending about 5 minutes answering telephone tree questions, the phone at Customer Service rang for another 10 minutes, and then was picked up and hung back up.

 I called back at around 1:30 and went through the same routine.
 Instead of being hung up on, after 10 minutes of ringing the phone went back to the main menu tree.
 I tried several different departments, all of which rang back to the main menu after 10 minutes EACH.
 At 2:30 I called AGAIN.
 Same thing as the first time, was hung up on after letting the phone ring for about 10 minutes.

 At 4:00 I called yet again.
 Phone tree...
 Customer Service ringing and ringing.
 This time someone picked up the phone, but instead of speaking or hanging up, they placed me on hold immediately.
 I was on hold for 25 minutes before hanging up.